-According to the United Nations and the International Labor Organization as well the U.S. Department of Homeland Security’s Blue Campaign, every nation on earth is involved in human trafficking.
+According to the U.S. Department of Homeland Security’s Blue Campaign, every nation on earth is involved in human trafficking.
 “Human trafficking is modern-day slavery and involves the use of force, fraud, or coercion to obtain some type of labor or commercial sex act.”

 The International Labour Organization estimates the number of trafficked people worldwide at over 27 million.

 United Nations Office on Drugs and Crime reports that in 2011, approximately 49 percent of detected victims of trafficking were women, 18 percent were men, 12 percent boys, and 21 percent girls.
 This report also indicates that almost 80 % of trafficking is for sexual exploitation involving mostly women and girls.
 Although labor trafficking does occur in agricultural and textile industries, domestic help and food service industries, only about 18 percent of those trafficked are for labor purposes.

 The Human Trafficking Center (HTC) defines human trafficking, “As the recruitment and/or movement of someone within or across borders, through the abuse of power/position with the intention of forced exploitation, commercial or otherwise.”
 Forced labor and commercial sexual exploitation are listed as the primary types of trafficking, but other types include domestic servitude, forced marriage, forced criminal activity, child soldiering, forced begging, and forced prostitution.

 (Data from the National Center of Missing and Exploited Children )